-Source: DEEWR, Survey of Employers' Recruitment Experiences, October 2012 and September 2011, Bundaberg-Hervey Bay Priority Employment Area and all regions surveyed in the 12 months to September 2012.
+Source: DEEWR, Survey of Employers' Recruitment Experiences, Bundaberg-Hervey Bay Priority Employment Area

 There was, on average, less competition for vacancies in the Bundaberg-Hervey Bay PEA (7.7 applicants per vacancy and 2.1 applicants considered suitable) compared with all regions surveyed (8.2 applicants per vacancy and 2.3 applicants considered suitable).
-However, there were slightly more applicants per position compared to the last time the area was surveyed and less of these applicants were suitable (8.2 applicants per vacancy and 2.3 suitable applicants).
+There were slightly more applicants per position compared to the last time the area was surveyed, however less of these applicants were suitable (8.2 applicants per vacancy and 2.3 applicants per vacancy.